Incompressible Euler Blowup at the $C^{1,\frac{1}{3}}$ Threshold: Introduction

-In other words: as $J(t)\downarrow 0$, the driver sector is populated by particles sampled from progressively smaller Lagrangian angles, and hence from progressively smaller values of the cusp.
-This ``continuous resampling'' is incompatible with a fixed Eulerian self-similar profile built from a single set of material points.
-It is also the mechanism that produces the $\alpha=\tfrac13$ threshold: the driver law inherits a factor $J^{3\alpha}$ from drift, and the collapse completes in finite time precisely when this depletion remains integrable, i.e.\ when $3\alpha<1$.
+In other words, as $J(t)\downarrow 0$, the strain-producing sector is populated by particles drawn from progressively smaller Lagrangian angles, and hence from progressively smaller values of the cusp.
+For the open class of cusp data considered here, this continual replacement of material labels is the feature recorded by the Lagrangian clock.
+It is also the mechanism that produces the $\alpha=\tfrac13$ threshold: the effective clock law has the scale

-There is also a \emph{geometric} obstruction at the level of stability: the true velocity has a rigid nonlinear cusp structure $u\sim r^{1+\alpha}$ near the axis, while the linear stagnation map $\Phi_{\lin}$ corresponds to $u\sim r$.
-Comparing the Euler flow directly to $\Phi_{\lin}$ therefore introduces a persistent mismatch that accumulates under the hyperbolic scaling and leads to borderline (logarithmic) growth in the displacement.
-These obstructions motivate the Lagrangian clock-and-driver framework described below.

-\textsf{The Lagrangian alternative.} Rather than seeking a fixed Eulerian self-similar profile, we work with a one-parameter family of \emph{drifted angular profiles} $\Theta_J(\sigma)$, indexed by the collapse clock $J\in(0,1]$.
-As $J\downarrow 0$, this family converges to a universal attractor $\Theta_{\lim}(\sigma)=(\tan\sigma)^\alpha$ by a purely kinematic mechanism (the drift law and the cusp structure force dominated convergence).
-The blowup is then driven by the Lagrangian ODE system \eqref{eq:intro-Riccati}--\eqref{eq:intro-clock}, which sees only the \emph{limiting} angular coefficients $C_W^*$ and $C_S^*$.
-This decouples the two difficulties inherent in the Eulerian approach: the profile convergence is a kinematic fact (universal, independent of $\alpha$), while the strain--pressure competition is a spectral computation on the fixed attractor (the Riccati bound \eqref{eq:intro-Riccati-bound}).
-The two problems can be solved independently, and neither requires $\alpha$ to be small.